preston-woo/preston-woo.github.io/essays/smart-questions.md

 ## Conclusion
 Asking smart questions isn’t just about solving your own problem — it also shows professionalism and respect for other developers’ time.
 Following Raymond’s principles leads to better answers, stronger collaboration, and a better reputation in technical communities.

+Used ChatGPT for grammar and to generate a "not smart" question